Parental Control Review 2020 – Kaspersky Safe Kids

 General advice to parents on choosing and installing parental control software

 We should start by saying that no parental control software can ever be a replacement for talking to your children about adult or disturbing topics, which they will inevitably encounter sooner or later, e.g. when they are at school.
 Bear in mind that in an age of mobile devices, a child can easily borrow a smartphone or tablet from a friend whose parents have not installed parental control software.
-We must also point out that there are various technical means of bypassing parental control programs, which older, tech-savvy and determined children may well try out.
-Whilst this review considers the most obvious of these methods, it is not practicable to check every conceivable technical bypass.
+We must also point out that there are possible technical means of bypassing parental control programs, such as using a proxy server, which older, tech-savvy and determined children may well try out.
 In short, it might be best to regard parental control software as a means of preventing younger children accidentally uncovering inappropriate content.

 Before you purchase parental control software, we recommend checking that it includes all the features that you want, and that these can be configured appropriately for your needs.
 Web content filtering, which blocks categories of website such as pornography or weapons, is a standard feature.
 Some programs also let you set time limits on when your child can use the computer and/or the Internet.
 You might decide that you want your child to be able to use their device for only a certain number of hours a day, and specify exactly when these hours should be.
 Alternatively, you might want your child to learn to manage their allowed total usage time for themselves.
 If you have a family computer, you might want to use this yourself without any restrictions, so check that the parental control program will allow you to do this easily.
 To be sure that a particular program will do all you want it to do, we recommend installing a trial version and testing it before you make a purchase.
 Ask an expert to help you if necessary.